logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/_index.md

 ---
 title: "Installing and configuring Microsoft components for on-premises Team Foundation Server"
-linktitle: "Installing and configuring Microsoft components for on-premises Team Foundation Server"
+linktitle: "Installing and configuring Microsoft components for on-premises TFS"
 description: "This section and its subtopics list out a number of components of Microsoft's Application Lifecycle Management (ALM) environment that need to be installed and configured for on-premises TFS."
 weight: 1
 aliases: